carlessole/hello_ppa_training/REPORT.md

 ### Initialize Git repository

-Initialize a Git repository in the package source directory to track all changes from this point onward.
+Initialize a Git repository in the package source directory to track all changes:
-Example:

 ```bash
 cd hello-2.10
 git init
 ```

-From now on, try to commit each step individually for easier tracking and review.
+From this point onward, try to commit each step individually for easier tracking and review.

 ## 2. Add an executable bash script called "testing.sh"